Q.1. Analyse the circumstances which led Gandhiji to choose abolition of the salt tax as the most important demand of the Civil Disobedience Movement.

 Q.16.
 Why did Gandhiji decide to launch a nationwide satyagraha against the proposed Rowlatt Act 1919?
 Explain the reasons.

 Ans.
-During Indian struggle for Independence British government passed a law named after Sidney Rowlatt who was a government official, whose work was to find out who were behind Indian independence support and stop the changes responsible for the Independence were mainly.
+During the Indian struggle for Independence, the British government passed a law named after Sidney Rowlatt who was a government official, whose work was to find out who was behind Indian independence support and stop the changes responsible for the Independence were mainly.
 Three officers in this commission and all were Britishers.
 Indian freedom fighters called it “Black Law”.
-This Act gave the government enormous powers to repress political activities and allowed detention of political prisoners without trial for two years.
+This Act gave the government enormous powers to repress political activities and allowed the detention of political prisoners without trial for two years.
 The opposition against this law started with a hartal by Gandhi.
 Rallies were organised in many cities, workers stopped working, went on strike.
 Shops and workshops were closed.
-By this way the reaction of the people came out against this Act.
+In this way, the reaction of the people came out against this Act.

 Ans.
-The Lahore Session of Indian National Congress of December 1929 was held under the presidency of Pt.
+The Lahore Session of the Indian National Congress of December 1929 was held under the presidency of Pt.
 J.L.
 Nehru.
-The session formalised the demand of ‘Purna Swaraj’ or full independence for India.
-It was decided that the day of 26 January, 1930 would be celebrated as the Day of Independence.
-But the decision of Lahore Session was unable to attract good attention.
-By taking the idea from this Purna Swaraj agenda Gandhiji planned ‘Dandi March’ (to break salt the law) as the initial step for Civil Disobidience.
+The session formalized the demand for ‘Purna Swaraj’ or full independence for India.
+It was decided that the day of 26 January 1930 would be celebrated as the Day of Independence.
+But the decision of the Lahore Session was unable to attract good attention.
+By taking the idea from this Purna Swaraj agenda Gandhiji planned ‘Dandi March’ (to break salt the law) as the initial step for Civil Disobedience.

 Ans.
-Method of reinterpretation of history was followed to encourage feeling of nationalism was very good.
-This is a human nature that we love the things on which we feel proud same as we love our nation but when our nation has someting special.
-At that time to awaken the feeling of nationalism many things practised but the main part was History writing.
-The Indian started writing glorious events like the stories full fo bravery, courage nad nation love.
-They started developing writing concern with beautiful art and architecture, great spiratural bases of India.
-Some personalities were presented as national heres like – Shivaji, Maharana Pratap and others.
+Method of reinterpretation of history was followed to encourage a feeling of nationalism was very good.
+This is human nature that we love the things on which we feel proud same as we love our nation but when our nation has something special.
+At that time to awaken the feeling of nationalism many things practiced but the main part was History writing.
+The Indians started writing glorious events like stories full of bravery, courage and nation love.
+They started developing writing concern with beautiful art and architecture, great spiritual bases of India.
+Some personalities were presented as national heroes like – Shivaji, Maharana Pratap, and others.
 So it developed a nationalist style of history writing which revived the people’s pride in their past achievements.

 Ans.
-The limitation of the Civil Disobidience was that some different groups were not moved together with this concept.
+The limitation of Civil Disobedience was that some different groups were not moved together with this concept.

 Q.1.
 Explain the circumstances in which Non-Cooperation Movement gradually slowed down in cities.